Foot & Ankle

 New York Foot and Ankle Treatment

 The foot and ankle are a complex unit that work together to provide stability, balance, and mobility to the lower extremities and disperse gravitational forces.
 The ankle joint is composed of three joints: the talocrural joint, the subtalar joint, and the inferior tibiofibular joint.
-The foot is made up of several bones, ligaments, and muscles (similar to the hand) that enables it to move in all three planes of motion and support the full weight of the body.
+The foot is made up of several bones, ligaments, and muscles (similar to the hand) that enable it to move in all three planes of motion and support the full weight of the body.

-Lifestyle Physical Therapy offers specialized and comprehensive treatment for foot and ankle issues in New York City.
+Lifestyle Physical Therapy offers comprehensive treatment for foot and ankle issues in New York City.
 Our team of skilled professionals is dedicated to providing personalized care to help patients regain mobility and alleviate pain, allowing them to lead active lifestyles.

-Expert Diagnosis and Evaluation
+Expert Diagnosis and Evaluation in New York City

 Upon your initial visit to Lifestyle Physical Therapy, our skilled therapists conduct a thorough assessment to accurately diagnose your foot and ankle condition.
-We utilize state-of-the-art diagnostic tools and techniques to identify the root cause of your pain or discomfort, ensuring that we tailor a treatment plan that addresses your specific needs.
+We utilize diagnostic tools and techniques to identify the root cause of your pain or discomfort, ensuring that we tailor a treatment plan that addresses your specific needs.

 Injuries to the foot and ankle are some of the most common we treat due to their frequent use during everyday activities, sports, and exercise.
 Here are some of the most common issues that can affect the foot and ankle: